Watch: Retiring Seattle Times columnist Jerry Large discusses his career and takes reader questions

 The Seattle Times’ Jerry Large is hanging up his columnist hat after 36 years.
 As part of his farewell, he sat down for a Facebook Live interview to discuss his career and take questions from readers.

 The Seattle Times’ Jerry Large is hanging up his columnist hat after 36 years.

-As part of his farewell, he sat down with his editor, Doreen Marchionni, to discuss his career and take questions from readers in a Facebook Live interview.
+As part of his farewell, he sat down with his editor, Doreen Marchionni, to discuss his career and take questions from readers in a live interview on our Facebook page.

 Large started out by talking about how he got into journalism.
 Some early encouragement from teachers helped, he said, including a particular English teacher who recommended him to work on the school paper.